minisbett/webserver.NET/README.md

 # webserver.NET
-Selfmade webserver framework made for programming practice
+Selfmade webserver framework made for programming practice, there is probably no real use-case for this.